-During your pre-operation consultations your surgeon will discuss any skin conditions you may be predisposed to, as skin resurfacing can trigger cold sore or allergic reaction outbreaks.
+During your pre-operation consultations your surgeon will discuss any skin conditions you may be predisposed to, as skin resurfacing can trigger HSV or allergic reaction outbreaks.
 Your surgeon will also discuss medications and supplements that may affect clotting and how to minimise the use of these in the lead up to your surgery.

 Smokers are encouraged to stop or quit smoking in the lead up to any surgery and after the surgery has taken place, as smoking can affect healing times and sometimes smokers are prone to complications.